-If you’re comparing MAXQDA, NVivo, and Usercall, you’re likely deciding between three very different philosophies of qualitative analysis.
+If you’re comparing MAXQDA, NVivo, and UserCall, you’re not really choosing between features.
+You’re choosing between three fundamentally different ways of doing qualitative research.

 MAXQDA is built with academic researchers and mixed-methods projects in mind.